hpcleuven/VscDocumentation/source/access/ondemand/jupyterlab.rst

     conda install ipykernel
     python -m ipykernel install --user --env PYTHONPATH "" --name <env_name> --display-name <kernel_name>

-These commands should be excecuted from a shell (e.g. using 'Login Server Shell Access'), and only need to be done once for a given environment.
+These commands should be executed from a shell (e.g. using 'Login Server Shell Access'), and only need to be done once for a given environment.
 When launching a new JupyterLab session, this kernel should then show up in the overview of available kernels, and as a tile under the 'Notebook' section when opening a new launcher.